On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Introduction

 coincides with the union $G(\NE)$ of orbits of points of $\NE$. \end{enumerate} \end{theorem}

 The following theorem also has a version for $C^2$ diffeomorphisms, but for simplicity we only refer here to the $C^{\omega}$ version.

 \begin{theorem}[\cite{FK1,FK2}] Let $G\subset \Diff^{\omega}_+(\Sc)$ be a group satisfying property~\smin{} and such that $\NE(G)\neq\emptyset$.
-Then: \begin{enumerate} \item There exists a Markov partition for the action, that is, a finite partition of the circle $\Sc$ into intervals $I_j$ each provided with an element $g_j\in G$ and a set $\mathcal{I}_j$ of indexes so that
+Then: \begin{enumerate} \item There exists a Markov partition for the action.
+More precisely, there is a finite partition of the circle $\Sc$ minus finitely many points into open intervals $I_j$, each provided with an element $g_j\in G$ and a set $\mathcal{I}_j$ of indexes so that

-and for each $j$, at most one endpoint of $I_j$ is non-expandable.
+so that for each $j$, at most one endpoint of $I_j$ is non-expandable.
 Moreover, for any $j$, one has $g_j'|_{I_j}>1$, and the strict inequality still holds at the endpoints of $I_j$ except for those which are non-expandable.
-If $x \in \partial I_j \cap \NE$, then $g_j (x) = x$ and $g_j'(x) = 1$. \item A generic $G$-orbit is a union of finitely many full orbits of the action of the locally non-strictly-expanding map $R$ defined by $R|_{I_j}=g_j|_{I_j}$. \item The Lyapunov expansion exponent of $G$ vanishes Lebesgue almost-everywhere. \end{enumerate} \end{theorem}
+Furthermore, if $x \in \partial I_j \cap \NE$, then $g_j (x) = x$ and $g_j'(x) = 1$. \item A generic $G$-orbit is a union of finitely many full orbits of the action of the locally non-strictly-expanding map $R$ defined by $R|_{I_j}=g_j|_{I_j}$. \item The Lyapunov expansion exponent of $G$ vanishes Lebesgue almost-everywhere. \end{enumerate} \end{theorem}

 \begin{remark} The notion of a Markov partition used here is weaker than the one introduced by J. Cantwell and L. Conlon in~\cite{CC1, CC2}: whereas ours is adapted to the expansion procedure, the one in~\cite{CC1, CC2} requires additionally that the full orbits of $R$ coincide with those of $G$.
 However, the obtained partition ``almost'' satisfies the definition in the Cantwell-Conlon sense.
 Indeed, conclusion~\ref{i:orbits}) above says that orbits of $G$ are decomposed into at most a finite number of $R$-orbits. \end{remark}